mmistakes/minimal-mistakes/_posts/2023-10-22-practical-type-level-programming.md

 [^differentIssue]: This is a somewhat different manifestation of [18011](https://github.com/lampepfl/dotty/issues/18011), where instead of failing to compile we just lose the precise types.

 The whole thing is very fragile[^complexity], seemingly benign code modifications break it in different and surprising ways[^tests].
-If there's a reason to choose macros over type-level techniques, this would be it.
+For these kinds of computations (i.e., computing types from values) the Scala 2 style "Prolog with implicits" is actually more robust, and works without any surprises[^implicitLabelling].
 This area of novelties in Scala 3 is far from being mature.
 Let's hope that it improves over time.

 [^complexity]: [According](https://github.com/lampepfl/dotty/issues/18011#issuecomment-1605394436) to Martin Odersky, the relevant area of the compiler has "crazily complicated algorithms"...

 [^tests]: When writing such code it's very important to have some tests to make sure that it actually does what you think it does.
 It will be very unpleasant if after some benign refactor code silently stops working.

+[^implicitLabelling]: If you're curious what that would look like, I've implemented the same logic using implicits in the [repo](https://github.com/ncreep/scala3-flat-json-blog/blob/master/labelling_implicit.scala).

 Be that as it may, it works!
 ```scala